mdulansk/Power-Outage-EDA/README.md

     </table>
 </div>

 Specifically in this pivot table it can be seen that the East North Central Region had by far the longest periods without power compared to the other regions.
 This is mainly from power outages caused by equipment failure and fuel supply emergencies.
 These same causes played much less of a role in the length of power outages for most other regions.
 It can be seen that the southwest region had the longest average power outage duration for sever weather storms.
-This could likely be due to fires and wind destroying power plants.
+This could likely be due to fires and wind destroying power plants, though it is not conclusive.

 # Assessment of Missingness